aperezdc/dwt/dwt.rst

   If not set, the foreground color from the selected theme is used.
 * ``Background-color`` (*string*): Background color of the terminal widget.
   If not set, the background color from the selected theme is used.
+* ``mouse-autohide`` (*boolean*): Automatically hide the mouse pointer on keypress when it is over a terminal.
+The mouse pointer will be shown again when the mouse is moved.

 EXAMPLES